ntlchs/google-clone/README.md

+Hello, this is my first HTML and CSS project ever! :)
-Clone of Google website to practice HTML and CSS:
+It's a clone of Google website to practice both programming languages.

 ![screenshot](scrot.png)